Calderdale Corridor Improvement Programmes Phase 1

 Will the plans reduce the massive increase in the heavy goods waggons that are thundering through our small built up areas and roads,Kind regards

-Geoff asked over 5 years ago
+Geoff asked about 6 years ago

 The proposed works aim to resolve issues associated with congestion and conflict from parked cars, improving journey times and air quality as well as improving safety for all users.